In Class A, ‘Cinderella’ Bryan County arrives to the ball

 “We think our schools are going to explode,” said county resident Noah Covington, who played for Bryan County along with more than 15 members of his extended family, including a nephew (Carlin Covington) on this year’s team.
 “Here’s what’s really cool to me about this, is that this is the homegrown bunch.
 This is not the new population.”

-It’ll be a sophisticated passing attack versus the time-honored and ground-oriented Wing-T. With a win, Bryan County – a team that until this November had never recorded a state playoff win – will be in the state title game.
+It’ll be a sophisticated passing attack versus the time-honored and ground-oriented Wing-T. With a win, Bryan County would be in the state title game.

-“I’m just telling them, hey, man, we’ve got four quarters,” Freeman said.
-“If we can tie three and win one, then we play for the state championship.”

 About the Author